robbyblum/txt2srt/README.md

-# txt2rst
+# txt2srt
-quick python script to make a dummy .rst caption file from a text file.
+quick python script to make a dummy .srt caption file from a text file.

 Created by decimae; I've only edited it a bit so far.